hawardjie/bike-scooter-share-app/QUICKSTART.md

 # Quick Start Guide

-## Your Bike & Scooter Share Dashboard is Ready!
+## Your Bike & Scooter Sharing is Ready!

 The application is currently running at: **http://localhost:3000**